 However, the busyness that accompanies being a leader in today’s 24/7/365 interconnected world often distracts us from what’s important and limits our ability to lead with excellence.
 When we are really honest with ourselves, we may have to admit that there are far too many times when we feel as though we’re spending the day putting out fires and wasting time rather than doing our best work.

 Does it need to be this way?
 Happily, the answer is no.

-When you are able to do so, you are much more likely to make the conscious choices we need our leaders to make.
+When you are able to lead with focus and clarity, you are much more likely to make the conscious choices we need our leaders to make.
 These choices often lead to a win-win-win scenario: good for the organization, good for the employees, and good for the community.